 Purcell: King Arthur

-The story is that of the confrontation between the Christian King Arthur of Brittany and the Pagan King Oswald the Saxon.
-With the help of their sorcerers – Merlin on the good guys’ side and Osmond on the bad guys’ one – they fight for the crown of Brittany and the hand of the beautiful blind maid Emmeline.
-Love, honour and peace shall ultimately triumph, saved as if by magic.
+The story tells of the confrontation between the Breton Christian King Arthur and the pagan King Oswald the Saxon.
+Assisted by two enchanters – Merlin on the side of good and Osmond on the side of evil – they fight for Brittany and beautiful Emmeline, a young blind girl.
+Love, honour and peace will triumph, saved as if by magic.

-This legend conducted by Hervé Niquet, one of the masters of this repertoire with his Concert Spirituel, is revived under the direction of Corinne and Gilles Benizio, alias Shirley and Dino, who combine poetry and fantasy without depriving Purcell’s music of any of its power: a caustic and fascinating performance which was met with enthusiasm by the public when it was created!
+The legend comes back to life conducted by Hervé Niquet, one of the masters of this repertoire, directing the Concert Spirituel, in a staging by Corinne and Gilles Benizio, aka Shirley and Dino, who combine poetry and fantasy, without affecting Purcell’s powerful music: an original and fascinating evening which enchanted the public when it was created!